Profile of CEO Kenji Yoshida

 I am often asked why I repeat entrepreneurship one after another.
 I’ve always been interested in everything, and when I meet people, I always talk about it and the others also become interested.
 By conversing with people, not only do I get people to become interested in my talk, I myself am able to receive valuable information.
 The more people I meet, the more merits I receive, and vice-versa.
 Such chain of interactions may be the reason why I have been able to initiate the series of entrepreneurships.
 It may also be due to the DNA inherited from my father who started various jobs in the chaotic times after the war.

-Although I have repeated entrepreneurship, my five beliefs have not changed.
+Although I have repeated entrepreneurship, my five beliefs have remained the same.

-① Make things that do not exist in the world
+① Create what does not exist in the world

 ③ There are no challenges that cannot be overcome